theseanything/civilservicelgbt.github.io/_posts/2018-10-29-allies-week.md

 So we've set up Allies week, to thank those doing their part and to encourage more colleagues to step up and be active allies in their organisations.

+## Civil Service Allies Week posts

+We'll be posting new blog posts and resources all week.
+Keep checking this page for updates.

+### Updates so far

 <ul class="loop">
 	<li>
 		<article>